inter-inter/clip-commander/readme.md

 # ClipCommander

+NOTE.... this file corresponds to the original master upload, not the newest one.
+Sorry!

 ## Introduction

 ClipCommander is a Max for Live device that uses Javascript access to the Live API to allow clip-based command triggering of parameters in Ableton Live.